anmalkov/imcopy/CONTRIBUTING.md

 ## Contributing Code

-If you're ready to contribute code to micopy, please follow these steps:
+If you're ready to contribute code to imcopy, please follow these steps:

 1. Create a new branch for your changes.
 1. Write clean, well-commented, and properly indented code.